 Residency is a key component of graduate medical training, offering an in-depth exposure to medical practice.
 It can often lead to long working hours matched with many responsibilities.
 Residents serve as the “house staff” of the hospital and are an integral part to the healthcare team, often serving as indispensable resources for medical students, especially during a clinical clerkship.

-Our Resident Chapter chooses both residents and faculty for induction each spring.
-Both these faculty members and these residents become members of the main chapter, and residents chosen by both chapters work together with the Resident Chapter during their remaining time at UF COM.
+Our Resident Chapter chooses residents and fellows for induction each spring through peer nomination within each program.
+These residents and fellows become members of the main chapter, and residents chosen by both chapters work together with the Resident Chapter during their remaining time at UF COM.

 Dr. Diane Howell serves as advisor for this chapter.